dradvany/info.site/README.md

-# danielradvany.com
+# danielradvany.info

-This repository contains the source files for [danielradvany.com](https://danielradvany.com).
+This repository contains the source files for [danielradvany.info](https://danielradvany.info).

 ## License